benwh1/benwh1.github.io/_drafts/an-interesting-pattern-in-the-leibniz-series.md

 &=\log(x)+\gamma-\sum_{n=1}^{\infty}\frac{B_n}{nx^n}
 \end{aligned}$$

-which is surprisingly short, compared to the long Euler Maclaurin formula that we started with.
+which is surprisingly short, compared to the long Euler-Maclaurin formula that we started with.

 It is very important to emphasize that this is only an *asymptotic series*, which we denote with the symbol $$\sim$$.
 The infinite sum above does *not* converge for even a single value of $$x$$!
 To be clear, what we mean by the formula is this: suppose we truncate the sum after $$m$$ terms.
 If we fix $$m$$ and take $$x$$ to be larger and larger, then the sum will get closer and closer to the true value of $$H(x)$$.
 However, if we fix $$x$$ and take $$m$$ larger and larger, the sum will diverge.